ChalmersGU-data-structure-courses/dsabook/src/markdown/12-hash-tables/04-sets-maps-using-separate-chaining.md

 we iterate through all bins and entries in the old table, and simply insert them again into the new resized table.

-    class SeparateChainingHashMap implements Map:
+    datatype SeparateChainingHashMap implements Map:
         ...
-        def resizeTable(newCapacity):
+        resizeTable(newCapacity):
-            if newCapacity >= this.minCapacity:
+            if newCapacity >= minCapacity:
-                oldBins = this.bins
+                oldBins = bins
-                this.initialiseTable(newCapacity)
+                bins = new Array(newCapacity)
+                size = 0
                 for each bin in oldBins:
-                    for each k in bin:
+                    for each key, value in bin:
-                        this.put(k, bin.get(k))
+                        put(key, value)

 ### Exercise